cp-algorithms/cp-algorithms/src/dynamic_programming/knapsack.md

 - When it is put into the knapsack, the remaining capacity decreases by $w_{i}$ and the total value increases by $v_{i}$, so the maximum value in this case is $f_{i-1, j-w_i} + v_i$

-From this we can derive the state transfer equation:
+From this we can derive the dp transition equation:

 $$f_{i, j} = \max(f_{i-1, j}, f_{i-1, j-w_i} + v_i)$$